gejun123456/HotSwapHelper/README.md

 1. Visit [HotSwapHelper Releases](https://github.com/gejun123456/HotSwapHelper/releases) and download the JDK corresponding to your version.
 2. After downloading, extract the files and configure IntelliJ IDEA to use the corresponding JDK.
 3. Once HotSwapHelper is installed, two icons will appear next to the Debug button in IDEA.
-Click them to perform hot code swapping.
+Click "Debug with HotSwap" to perform hot swap.
 4. Check the logs for the appearance of `org.hotswap.agent.HotswapAgent`.
 If it appears, the agent has been successfully loaded.
 5. After change code, need recompile the file or project(Ctrl+Shift+F9 or Ctrl+F9), then it will automatically hot swap.